Developer Guide

 View feature

-tab, are parts of the UI Component
+The Students tab, Classes tab and Timetable tab, are parts of the UI Component.

 Navigation between these tabs without the mouse is crucial for our application as the target audience are people who prefer keyboard to mouse or voice commands.

-sets the displayed tab to be the tab specified by the user.
+The view feature is facilitated by the ViewCommand, which extends the abstract Command class.
+The ViewCommand sets the displayed tab to be the tab specified by the user.

 Implementation